Brit Manuela Shows Off Flawless Figure In Tiny Purple Bikini While At The Beach

 "How are you so beautiful," a fourth individual wanted to know.

 The bombshell has shared more than one stunning post on Instagram this week.
-On January 22, she uploaded some images that displayed her in a scrappy crop top and distressed jeans.
+On January 22, she uploaded some images that displayed her in a strappy crop top and distressed jeans.
 That content has received more than 45,000 likes.